latj/Azure-VM-workshop/README.md

 ### 3.1 Enable VM Insights using custom Azure policies (deployIfNotExists)

+A policy with a [deployIfNotExists effect](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/effects#deployifnotexists) is a policy that can run an additional deployment after the resource manager have created or updated a resource.

 In this example we will be using a set of custom policies defined in `policies/customPolicies.bicep`.
 The policies deploys the Azure monitoring agent extension as well as configures a data collection rule.
 To enable the policy on the subscription run the following command

 ```bash